Kibo-ABCAsian Beneficial Collaboration through "Kibo" Utilization

 - Special sessions by engineers and researchers who are involved in the design and development of Kibo experiments

 Activities involve conducting microgravity experiments using a handmade mini drop tower, whereby the microgravity environment is created, and holding seminars.
-This program has inspired other countries and agencies to use mini drop towers for the dissemination of knowledge regarding basic physical phenomena under microgravity conditions.
+This program has inspired other agencies to use mini drop towers for the dissemination of knowledge regarding basic physical phenomena under microgravity conditions.